-Now that nested classes have been presented in class, you can, if you wish, improve the design of the model provided by ensuring that the concept of cell is inseparable from that of grid.
+Now that nested classes have been presented in class, you can, if you wish, improve the design by ensuring that the concept of cell is inseparable from that of grid.
 The Cell class would therefore become a public class nested in the AreaBehavior class.
 It would then also be necessary to ensure that Tuto1Cell and Tuto2Cell become nested subclasses of Tuto1Behavior and Tuto2Behavior.
-This will improve encapsulation.
-The cellInteractionOf and viewInteractionOf methods can in fact thus become private because they are in principle not useful outside the grids.
-The same goes for cell constructors.
+This will improve the encapsulation of the class Cell: its methods cellInteractionOf and viewInteractionOf can thus become private because they are in principle not useful outside the grids.
+The constructor can become protected.

 The cell models themselves remain public classes because to manage the interactions that the actors can have with the cells they must be able to access them.

-6.2 Tutorial answer key
+6.2 Tutorial solution

-To access the tutorial solution, all you need to do is install a new IntelliJ project using the archive : tuto-solution-2023.zip To install the project on IntelliJ :
+To access the tutorial solution, all you need to do is install a new IntelliJ project using the archive : tuto-solution-2024.zip To install the project on IntelliJ :

-- 1. unzip this archive into a directory of your choice;

-- 2. open the directory TUTO-SOL-2023;
+- 1. unzip this archive into a directory of your choice; - 2. open the directory TUTO-SOL-2024;

-- 3. delete the archive solution.zip.
+3. delete the archive solution.zip.